 Mac OS X

-Mac OS X is a funny kind of Unix, but it's a Unix and should be able to run Pitivi.
+Mac OS X is a funny kind of Unix, but it's a Unix and should be able to run Pitivi easily.
 It's also popular -- even lots of open source types lug around a MacBook of some kind.
 Think of applications as a free software gateway drug! ;)

 Mac OS X has a few major differences from Linux: